1. What is the Extended Matrix (EM) ?

 - To propose a system fully compatible both with digital born data (digital 3D survey) and with archaeological legacy data (documentation of old excavation campaigns) reducing human digitalisation errors during the ingestion.

 EM is not intended to replace already existing CIDOC-CRM based data collection tools.
 It is just wider in scope and, as a common language, it is focused in stimulate collaborative scenarios for archaeologists, information scientists, digital archeologists and engineers during all the steps involved in a reconstruction process (data collection, analysis and visualisation).
-The next version of EM (2.0) will provide an integration with CIDOC-CRM (or CHARM) in order to make easier data conversion tasks to other metadata schemas or libraries.
+A future version of EM will provide an integration with CIDOC-CRM and CHARM in order to make easier data conversion tasks to other metadata schemas or libraries.

 8. Software tools and file format for the EM